Wednesday, November 23, 2011

 The danger of loving the probable

-Yet if you were to ask a hundred people to simulate a random sequence of 10 coin tosses in their minds, it's unlikely that you would get a single streak of more than five in a row.
-As humans, we are really, really bad at recognizing and recreating true randomness.
-And that's important to keep in mind, because the universe itself is random.
+Yet if you were to ask a hundred people to simulate a random sequence of ten coin tosses in their minds, it's unlikely you'd get a single streak of more than three in a row.
+As humans, we're really, really bad at recognizing and recreating true randomness.
+And this is important to keep in mind, because the universe itself is random.
 It doesn't behave according to anyone's prescribed narrative, and history rarely follows a predictable sequence of events.
-In other words, if you're trying to anticipate where things are headed, it would be good to leave room in your calculations for some impersonal and objective metrics, because whatever you're capable of visualising probably won't be it.
+In other words, if you're trying to anticipate where things are headed, it might be good to leave room in your calculations for some impersonal and objective metrics, because whatever you're capable of visualising probably won't be it.

-The problem with indie rock, though, is that it's all about the highly subjective and deeply personal.
-The idea isn't to make decisions based on objectively impressive traits, but rather to correct the damage wrought by those who do.
+The problem is, indie rock is all about the highly subjective and deeply personal.
+The idea isn't to make decisions based on objectively impressive traits, but to correct the damage done by those who do.
 I'm sympathetic to this; I was attracted to this scene for these very reasons, even when they ended up working against me.
-When we were rejected by Secretly Canadian, for example, Chris Swanson made it clear that it wasn't based on any objective judgment of our talent or potential.
+When my band was rejected by Secretly Canadian, for example, Chris Swanson made it clear that this wasn't based on any objective judgment of our talents, which he genuinely admired.
 He simply listened to his heart, and it told him we weren't the right fit.

-Fair enough, but what if Secretly Canadian and all the other indie labels following their hearts out there are no different from those people tossing coins in their minds, whose seemingly random sequences betray an overarching homogeneity of thought once taken as a whole?
-We all want to discover and proclaim the ideal band, and we all have a fixed inkling of what that would look and sound like: familiar enough to be loved, yet unique enough to be respected.
-But when every band getting signed out there embodies this perfect combination, then the result is a boring, static mush.
+Fair enough!
+But what if Secretly Canadian— and all the other indie labels following their hearts out there— are no different from people tossing coins in their minds, whose seemingly random sequences betray an overarching homogeneity of thought once taken as a whole?
+We all want to discover and proclaim the ideal band, and we all have an inkling of what they'd look and sound like: familiar enough to be loved, yet unique enough to be respected.
+But if every band getting signed out there embodies this perfect combination, then the result is a boring, static mush.

-A scene made up entirely of well-rounded individuals is, paradoxically, not itself going to be well-rounded.
-Without the occasional outliers taking things too far and giving us an improbable nine or ten heads in a row, we no longer get a diverse range of visions and perspectives.
-Just a predictable selection of signature quirks, each interchangeable with the next.
+A scene made up entirely of well-rounded individuals is, paradoxically, not going to be well-rounded itself.
+Without an occasional outlier taking things too far and thus giving us an improbable ten heads or ten tails in a row, we no longer get a diverse range of visions and perspectives.
+Just superficial quirks that can't be distinguished from afar.

 There's nothing wrong with loving the probable, of course.
-It's fine to want bands that we can visualise in advance.
-The danger only comes when our subjective preferences tweak the results to ensure that they get chosen all the time, every time, because history is disproportionately shaped by improbable events.
-Woody Guthrie couldn't have guessed that his successor would be a middle-class Jewish kid from Minnesota, and back when rock and roll was synonymous with Southern rhythm and blues, the next big sensation after Elvis was unlikely to be four blokes from Liverpool.
+It's fine to prefer what we can visualise in advance.
+The danger comes when we tweak the results to ensure that our subjective preferences win out all the time, every time.
+Because, let's face it, history is disproportionately shaped by improbable events.
+Woody Guthrie could never have guessed that his successor would be a middle-class Jewish kid from Minnesota, and back when rock and roll was synonymous with Southern rhythm and blues, the next big sensation after Elvis was unlikely to be four kids from Liverpool.
 No improbability, no history.

-So if we care about the future of music, perhaps each of us would be best advised to just relax, take our thumbs off the scale, and allow the momentum of objectively impressive traits to take its natural course.
+So if we care about the future of music, perhaps we'd be best advised to just relax, take our thumbs off the scale, and allow the momentum of objectively impressive traits to take its natural course.

-"A well-rounded scene must include those who aren't well-rounded.
-If everyone's well-rounded, then the scene itself ceases to be well-rounded."
+"A well-rounded scene includes those who aren't well-rounded.
+If everyone's well-rounded, then the scene itself won't be."

-In a future post, I might write about why I think this helps explain not just the current state of indie rock, but also the current state of Western society as a whole.
+In a future post, I might write about why this helps to explain not just the current state of indie rock, but also that of Western society as a whole.
 Until then… pass it on!

 Tuesday, November 15, 2011